Last Update: 5/15/23

 Additionally, if a hospital employee who came to help the victim said something along the lines of, “I told the maintenance crew to clean this spill up half an hour ago,” this would be a statement that the victim would want to put in writing, as it could be crucial to proving his or her claim.

 Collecting as much physical evidence and testimony can be very helpful for an accident victim to prevail with their claim, especially because it can diminish a hospital’s defense claims such as comparative fault.
-If a hospital can prove comparative fault, then a victim may be limited in the amount of compensation he or she may be able to recover from the hospital (for example, if it is determined that the victim was 80% at fault for the accident, and the victim has $100,000.00 in damages, then the victim can only recover $20,000.00 from the hospital.)
+If a hospital can prove comparative fault, then a victim may be limited in the amount of compensation he or she may be able to recover from the hospital.
+(Update: Florida replaced its pure comparative negligence system with a modified comparative negligence system.
+Consequently, a personal injury victim can now recover in proportion to the defendant’s percentage of responsibility only if the victim’s own share of responsibility is 50 percent or less.
+If the victim bears more than 50 percent liability, the victim cannot recover from the defendant.)

 Do Hospitals Owe a Duty of Care Like Any Other Business in Florida?